Sitkus/marketplace-mvp_react/README.md

 The goal of this mini app is to test my ability to test, refactor and implement new funtionality on a given system.
 It is based on React and uses newest its versions.

-## Tasks

-1. Implement MVP cart functionality
-2. Refactor implementation code and tests where you see fit.
-You have as much freedom here as you wish
-3. Improve the layout and styling of the application.
-4. Make sure test suite runs through all of the tests successfully

 ## Netlify

 You can check live project on [netlify](https://mvp-cart.netlify.app)